 To be honest, when the Home page loaded on our laptops, we thought onavo.com was a web page cloaking scam and spent quite some time checking WHOIS and links to determine if visiting it was safe.
 Sadly, it all turned out to be true – it’s the official website of this crAPP with a working and no-longer-working link to Google Play and the Apple Store.
 Web.Archive.Org shows the situation was better in July but in no way was this anything but a landing page – the information is sparse, and you would find more pictures in a dictionary.

 Facebook itself certainly also wasn’t calling everybody to Like and Share the Onavo Protect VPN page, and links in the search results for “Protect Free VPN+Data Manager” lead straight to Google Play.
 And rightly so, because while the website seems to have been designed in the School of Ugly, the Facebook page has been taken care of by the experts of the University of Disgusting.
 We sincerely hope that at least the latter turns out to be some sort of money laundering scam.

-For Facebook, Onavo Protect is like an expansion of its tentacles.
-They’ve been hoarding loads of data about Facebook users, but lacked information about what was happening beyond that.
+For Facebook, Onavo Protect was like an expansion of its tentacles.
+They’ve been hoarding loads of data about Facebook users but lacked information about what was happening beyond that.
 And Onavo VPN helped to overcome this.
-In the beginning of 2018, some users and media were infuriated that Facebook advertised this software and didn’t mention it belonged to them.
-Again, if you click “Read more”, you can learn about it, just like you could know what Onavo is all about if you scrolled all the way to the end.
+At the beginning of 2018, some users and media were infuriated that Facebook advertised this software and didn’t mention it belonged to them.
+Again, if you click “Read more,” you can learn about it, just like you could know what Onavo is all about if you scrolled all the way to the end.